How to make the most of your library to get children reading with confidence

 Ideas for when your child is “not interested in books”

 For my son, a series of books about the world of Star Wars helped encourage him to read more.
-They were illustrated books with small amounts of text.
+They are illustrated books with small amounts of text.
 For a reluctant reader, this style of book can be a good starting point.
 With a high ratio of pictures to text, books like this can form a bridge to books with progressively more text.
 You can find lots of material like this in the library.
 Children can try out various books to find the topic or style that suits them and that will inspire their love of reading.
+For more ideas to help you find books for reluctant readers see my guide here.

 Make the most of your local library